5th Street Gym

 The 5th Street Gym (also known as World Famous 5th St. Gym) is a boxing gym in Miami Beach, Florida.
 Now located in an alley on 5th Street, the gym originally operated from 1950 until its closure in 1993.
-The original owner trained notable fighters including Muhammad Ali.
+Founders Chris Dundee and Angelo Dundee trained many notable fighters including Muhammad Ali.
 The gym was frequented by celebrities.
 Today, the gym is frequented by a variety of people, including notable fighters and local residents.